type-factory/type-factory/docs/regex-validation-pitfalls.md

 }
 ```

-By defining custom types and providing JSON and database and serializers/deserializers, we can ensure our values are instantiated and validated at the application boundaries.
+We do away with the boilerplate when we define custom types.
+By providing serializers/deserializers for JSON and database layers, we can ensure our values are instantiated and validated at the application boundaries.
 We fail-fast for invalid values and only pass around valid, cleaned, immutable values:

 ```java
 void doSomething(final PersonalName name) {